 1. In a large stock pot combine ham hock or bone, split peas, and cold water.

-7. Simmer to desired consistency.
+7. Return to heat, simmer, and reduce to desired consistency.